NanoComp/meep/doc/docs/Python_User_Interface.md

 **`Volume(center=(...), size=(...))`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Many Meep functions require you to specify a volume in space, corresponding to the C++ type `meep::geometric_volume`.
+Many Meep functions require you to specify a volume in space, corresponding to the C++ type `meep::volume`.
 This function creates such a volume object, given the `center` and `size` properties (just like e.g. a `Block` object).
 If the `size` is not specified, it defaults to (0,0,0), i.e. a single point.

 ### Simulation Time